All Products

 conditions

-• Name: The name of the condition.
+• name: The name of the condition.
 You can configure a custom name.

-• values: The threshold value.
+• values: The values of the rule.

 actions